Document link expiration

-To safeguard the privacy of recipients and facilitate the security of document content, the lifespan of publically accessible URLs (provided to recipients via email) must have a finite life span.
+To safeguard the privacy of recipients and facilitate the security of document content, the lifespan of publicly accessible URLs (provided to recipients via email) must have a finite life span.

 However, work processes can have very different tolerances for how long that lifespan should be.